teaching responsibilities Undergraduate Courses: Instructor of Record

 As instructor of these courses, I select appropriate texts and supplemental readings, develop daily lesson plans, design course materials, assess student work, give extensive written feedback, manage a course website through Iowa Courses Online, collaborate with and mentor other instructors, and build in opportunities to both receive student feedback and implement necessary changes.

-ENGL: 1200: The Interpretation of Literature I design and teach a General Education course aiming to develop skills of reading, speaking, and writing in response to literary texts from a variety of genres, authors, and time periods.
+The Interpretation of Literature (Fall 2016, Spring 2017 I design and teach a General Education course aiming to develop skills of reading, speaking, and writing in response to literary texts from a variety of genres, authors, and time periods.
 I have developed and taught the following themes for this course: "Voice and Storytelling," "Reading Bodies: Literature and the Senses" and "Tech Knowledge: Literature, Media, and Information."

 Student Body: Classes have between twenty to twenty-five students, generally freshmen from various departments.